 Alma and How She Got Her Name by Juana Martinez-Neal

 Alma Sofia Esperanza Jose Pura Candela thinks her name is too long …until her father explains about each person she was named for — like Esperanza, Alma’s great-grandmother who hoped to travel.
-This helps Alma make a personal connection to each person she’s named for.
-With Esperanza, she says, “The world is so big!
-I want to go see it, Daddy!”
-Names are important.
-This story would be a wonderful way to talk with your child about not just your child’s name but the names in your family, too.
-Soft, muted colors give this story a nostalgic atmosphere.
+This helps Alma make a personal connection to each person she’s named after.

 26 Fairmount Avenue by Tomie dePaola

 DePaola narrates one wild year in his life that starts with a hurricane.
 Filled with humor and charm, this is a Newbery Honor book but not my favorite for writing.
 If you use this as one of your personal narrative examples, you might consider looking at where dePaola tells vs. shows.

 My Life in Dog Years by Gary Paulsen

 Paulsen’s stories about his dogs show his deep respect and enduring love for each animal, starting with Snowball in the Philippines and later, back in the United States with Ike, a hunting dog.

 Note: Sensitive readers may not like the hunting stories in this book.

 Knucklehead Tall Tales & Mostly True Stories of Growing Up Scieszka by Jon Scieszka